-The 66,000-square-foot Roser ATLAS building serves the CU campus with facilities for innovation in teaching and learning, multidisciplinary information technology curricula and research.
+The 66,000-square-foot Roser ATLAS Center serves the CU campus with facilities for innovation in teaching and learning, multidisciplinary information technology curricula and research.

 • Technology-enhanced, active-learning classrooms for use by all disciplines in on-site and distance education, including two 40-student classrooms, two 25-student classrooms, and two computer labs/classrooms.
 Classes are scheduled via a proposal process twice a year.
 Preference is given to courses that make the most of the technology.